 - 1. Parents/guardians are expected to work courteously and cooperatively with the school to assist the student in meeting the academic, moral, and behavioral expectations of Holy Ghost Catholic School. - 2.
 Parents/guardians may respectfully express their concerns about the school operation and its personnel.
 However, they may not do so in a manner that is discourteous, scandalous, rumor driven, disruptive, threatening, hostile, or divisive.
+This pertains to social media as well.
 Parents who continually behave in this manner will be asked to withdraw their child/children from the school. - 3.
 Holy Ghost Catholic School respects the confidentiality of parents and students.
 In accordance, information can only be given to the parent of the student receiving the consequence.